-1. A regular two-year apprenticeship training program is maintained at the Hub plant and has so far

-2. In the year 2022 the whole country in General and Balochistan Province in particular was badly affected due to rains and floods.
+- 1. A regular two-year apprenticeship training program is maintained at the Hub plant and has so far produced 224 graduates from the local Balochistan community. - 2.
+In the year 2022 the whole country in General and Balochistan Province in particular was badly affected due to rains and floods.
 HUBCO was amongst the pioneers in responding and assisted the Government by providing Tents, Tarpaulin, Pillows, cloths and Ration Bags for the needy people.
-It also supported Government of Balochistan by providing Heavy Machinery for Rehabilitation work to rebuild the damaged

-Through Vocational training Centre, more than 120 females have been trained in dressmaking through
+It also supported Government of Balochistan by providing Heavy Machinery for Rehabilitation work to rebuild the damaged roads, causeways and river banks. - 3.
+Through Vocational training Centre, more than 120 females have been trained in dressmaking through vocational training centres at HUB and NEL. - 4.
+LEL sponsored scholorships for paramedical students of College of Medical Technology.